lamini-ai/lamini-ai.github.io/docs/index.md

 ## Setup your keys

 Go to [https://lamini.ai](https://lamini.ai).
-Log in to get your API key and purchase credits.
+Log in to get your API key and purchase credits (under the Account tab).

 Create `~/.powerml/configure_llama.yaml` and put a key in it.